Warcraft-Gym/GNL-Events-calendar/README.md

 # GNL Events Calendar

-This script takes data from a Google Spreadsheet, parses it, formats for a Google Calendar sheet and updates this Google Calendar:
+This script takes data from a Google Spreadsheet, parses it, formats for a Google Calendar event and updates this Calendar:

 https://calendar.google.com/calendar/embed?src=cepheidgaming%40gmail.com&ctz=Europe%2FLondon